Ok well first off lets answer everyone’s favorite question: What does A&B stand for?

 What is important to A&B Burgers?

 We have spent years building partnerships with the best local producers of beef, farms for produce, bakers for our bread and brewers for our beers.
-Partners like Pineland Farms who source our organically raised cattle from small family farms throughout Maine and New Hampshire, testing to make sure there are no hormones, antibiotics or additives in the beef.
+Partners like Niman Ranch who source our organically raised cattle from small family farms throughout the country, testing to make sure there are no hormones, antibiotics or additives in the beef.

 Finding products that are made with only the best ingredients by skilled workers in our local communities is always our first priority because we know it takes small businesses to keep our economies growing.
 We care about sustainability and whenever possible purchase products that will leave less of a footprint behind us like our 100% compostable take-out containers and our 100% recyclable Aardvark paper straws (upon request).
 We care immensely about our local communities as strong supporters of those working hard to end homelessness, and those offering their time to give kids the opportunities to eat healthy meals, go to camps and get an education.
 It is important to us at A&B Burgers that we are an equal partner in our community.